-There are two different ways in which you can share ownership of your home, as joint tenants or as tenants in common.
+Joint owners of a property can share ownership of the home as joint tenants or as tenants in common.

 Tenants in common

 This type of joint ownership is usually used if you're buying a home with friends or family.